Teaching Girls Negotiation Skills in Zambia

-Ashraf, Nava, Natalie Bau, Corinne Low, and Kathleen Mc Grinn."Negotiating a Better Future: How Interpersonal Skills Facilitate Inter-Generational Investment."
-Working Paper, March 2017.
+Nava Ashraf, Natalie Bau, Corinne Low, and Kathleen Mc Grinn.
+"Negotiating a Better Future: How Interpersonal Skills Facilitate Inter-Generational Investment."
+Working Paper, May 2018.

 1Choudhury, S., S.-J. Blakemore, and T. Charman.
 2006.
 "Social cognitive development during adolescence."
 Social, Cognitive and Affective Neuroscience 1(3): 165-174.